jmpfar/bitgrep/README.md

 ```

-The idea is having predefined rules for specific scenarios and some level of boolean operators for better filtering.
+The idea is to have predefined rules for specific scenarios and some level of boolean operators for better filtering.

-For example, get me only the files that have both an int in range 423..632 and a double in 34.333..37.22.
+For example, get me all IPs in binary or string form in the ranges `192.168.1.0 - 192.168.3.255` or `10.0.0.1 - 10.0.30.255`